daily word - type of righteousness

 Add new comment

-daily word - money or satisfaction?
+daily word - failure to success

 Dale Cresap's picture